Skip to main content

 Lost

-After all evidence and arbitration has been completed by the Issuer, the chargeback has reached a final decision of “Lost”, or against the Merchant.
+After all evidence and arbitration have been completed by the Issuer, the chargeback has reached a final decision of “Lost”, or against the Merchant.

 Reversal